 It is important to note that although it might seem ideal for an individual to progress through these stages in the order they appear, the individual’s progress may not follow that path.
 Working with Dr. Blair who specializes in addiction and substance abuse counseling services can help ensure that you progress through these steps to successfully achieve recovery.

-Addiction Counseling Services in Beverly Hills
+Addiction Counseling Services in Beverly Hills, Irvine, and Newport Beach

-Overcoming addiction might seem challenging, but with the help of a qualified and experienced addiction and substance abuse counselor like Dr. Blair, you can break free from the chains that are holding you back from having the life that you want.
+Overcoming addiction might seem challenging, but with the help of a qualified and experienced addiction and substance abuse “psychologist” and “therapist” like Dr. Blair, you can break free from the chains that are holding you back from having the life that you want.
 Dr. Blair offers addiction counseling services in Beverly Hills using a wide variety of modalities that are designed to help you set treatment goals that are measurable, attainable, realistic, and time-sensitive.